-Report Recommendations Management's Most Current Response Status () LAMAR UNIVE RSITY Counseling and Special Populations, September 2018 University management should review any current relationships that may be in violation of nepotism rules and take corrective actions.
+LAMAR UNIVERSITY Counseling and Special Populations, September 2018 University management should review any current relationships that may be in violation of nepotism rules and take corrective actions.
 Human Resources will ensure that every employee completes Nepotism Policy Compliance Form by December 31, each year.
-In Progress Human Resources will review any current relationships that may be in violation of the institution's Nepotism policy/state law and take corrective actions to ensure compliance with the Nepotism policy/state law.
-In Progress Persons Responsible: Dr. Brenda Nichols, Interim Provost and Vice President for Academic Affairs and Jeremy Alltop, Vice President for Finance and Operations Revised Timetable for Completion: February 28, 2021 (was March 31, 2019 and annually thereafter) Server Management & Active Directory, Issues, recommendations, and management action plans for this audit are actively being addressed.
-The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
-July 2019 There are two audit recommendations outstanding from this audit.
+In Progress Coptombol 2010 Human Resources will review any current relationships that may be in violation of the institution's Nepotism policy/state law and take corrective actions to ensure compliance with the Nepotism policy/state law.
+In Progress Persons Responsible: Dr. Brenda Nichols, Interim Provost and Vice President for Academic Affairs and Jeremy Alltop, Vice President for Finance and Operations Revised Timetable for Completion: February 28, 2021 (was March 31, 2019 and annually thereafter) Server Management & Active Directory, July 2019 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139). - There are two audit recommendations outstanding from this audit.
 The status for these items is as follows: One recommendation: In Progress One recommendation: Factors Delay Implementation

-SAM HOUSTON I STATE UNIVERSITY Data Center Environment and Physical Security, December 2017 Issues, recommendations, and management action plans for this audit are actively being addressed.
+SAM HOUSTON STATE UNIVERSITY Data Center Environment and Physical Security, Issues, recommendations, and management action plans for this audit are actively being addressed.
 The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
-There are 2 audit recommendations outstanding from this audit.
-The status for these items is as follows: Banner Change Management, January 2019 Two recommendations: In Progress Issues, recommendations, and management action plans for this audit are actively being addressed.
+December 2017 There are 2 audit recommendations outstanding from this audit.
+The status for these items is as follows: > Two recommendations: In Progress Banner Change Management, January 2019 Issues, recommendations, and management action plans for this audit are actively being addressed.
 The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
 There are 4 audit recommendations outstanding from this audit.
-The status for these items is as follows: One recommendation: Implemented Three recommendations: In Progress
+The status for these items is as follows: > One recommendation: Implemented > Three recommendations: In Progress